 In June 2014, the Financial Accounting Standards Board ("FASB") issued amended guidance on revenue from contracts with customers.
 The guidance requires that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 An entity is required to (a) identify the contract(s) with a customer, (b) identify the performance obligations in the contract, (c) determine the transaction price, (d) allocate the transaction price to the performance obligations in the contract, and (e) recognize revenue when (or as) the entity satisfies a performance obligation.
 In determining the transaction price, an entity may include variable consideration only to the extent that it is probable that a significant reversal in the amount of cumulative revenue recognized would not occur when the uncertainty associated with the variable consideration is resolved.
 The guidance introduces new qualitative and quantitative disclosure requirements about contracts with customers including revenue and impairments recognized, disaggregation of revenue and information about contract balances and performance obligations.
-Information is required about significant judgments and changes in judgments in determining the timing of satisfaction of performance obligations and determining the transaction price and amounts allocated to performance obligations.
+Information is required about significant judgments and changes in judgments in determining the transaction price and amounts allocated to performance obligations.
 Additional disclosures are required about assets recognized from the costs to obtain or fulfill a contract.
-As originally proposed, the guidance was effective prospectively for annual periods beginning after December 15, 2016 including interim periods within that reporting period.
-In recent re-deliberations, the FASB approved a one-year deferral of the effective date of this guidance, such that it will be effective for annual periods beginning after December 15, 2016.
-The Company is currently evaluating the impact of the new guidance and the method of adoption on the condensed consolidated and combined financial statements
+As originally proposed, the guidance was effective prospectively for annual periods beginning after December 15, 2016 including interim periods beginning after December 31, 2017, with early adoption permitted for annual periods beginning after December 31, 2017, with early adoption permitted for annual periods beginning after December 15, 2016.
+The Company is currently evaluating the impact of the new guidance and the method of adoption on the condensed consolidated and combined financial statements.

-In September 2015, the FASB issued guidance on measurement-period adjustments with respect to business combinations.
+In September 2015, the FASB issued guidance on measurement period adjustments with respect to business combinations.
 The amendments apply to entities that have reported provisional amounts for items in a business combination for which the accounting is incomplete by the end of the reporting period in which the combination occurs and during the measurement period have an adjustment to provisional amounts recognized.
 An entity is now required to recognize adjustments to provisional amounts that are identified during the measurement period in the reporting period in which the adjustment amounts are determined, not on a retrospective basis as previously required.
 The amendments apply prospectively to adjustments to provisional amounts that occur in fiscal years beginning after December 15, 2015, including interim periods within those fiscal years.
 Adoption of this guidance did not have a material impact on the Company's condensed consolidated and combined financial statements.